avkonst/hookstate/docs/index/docs/12-using-with-non-json.md

 state.get({ noproxy: true }).callback()
 ```

-If you use extensions, such as `localstored`, which requires to serialize and deserialize the state value, you may need to add [serilalizable extension](/docs/extensions-overview) to the state and define how a custom class value should be serialized and deserialized.
+If you use extensions, such as `localstored`, which requires to serialize and deserialize the state value, you may need to add [serializable extension](/docs/extensions-overview) to the state and define how a custom class value should be serialized and deserialized.